pisan385/unity/docs/unityprojectongithub.md

 8. Check that your project can be played on the web.
 The URL will be something like [https://pisan385.github.io/FirstGit/firstwebgl](https://pisan385.github.io/FirstGit/firstwebgl/)

-# Unity Prokect on GitHub
+# Unity Project on GitHub

 If you will also store your source files for your Unity project on GitHub, you shoud use a `.gitignore` file (the name is dot gitignore) tells GitHub